Originally posted on October 18th, 2017

 The right SEO strategy can often mean the difference between becoming an industry leader or quickly falling behind other companies.
 Your online business can only scale so far without rock-solid SEO in place that keeps up with the competition.
 Web data extraction can help you search for the keywords you’re trying to rank for, and compile content from your own and competitors’ sites to see how it’s ranking.
 From there, it’s easy to see which pieces of content are landing on Google’s coveted first page.
 This can help you figure out how to make your own content bigger and better.
 It may seem like a little thing, but getting on that first page can lead to a surge in visitors to whichever websites you want them to go.

 Data extraction tools can also look at long-tail keywords and the types of images and graphics your competitors are using to secure their first-place ranking on Google.
 This can give you a better idea of what type of formula leads to better rankings.
 The more information you have about what your competitors are doing, the better you can shape a winning content strategy.

 Targeting the right customers can help your business see success, but you also need to know how to effectively communicate and market to them in a way that truly motivates them.
 One way to do that is by collecting information on their social media and online presence.

 Your business can only run smoothly and efficiently if you and your team are productive.
+Unfortunately, all too often workers feel like they’re getting overloaded with repetitive tasks while they’d much rather be applying their skills in other areas.
 Research shows that work overload decreases productivity by 68% in employees who feel they don’t have enough hours in the day to complete their tasks.
 You can’t add more hours to the day, but you can reduce the amount of busy work, like research and data entry, with the right software.

 Studying Financial Markets